-As a licensed clinical psychologist (CA PSY 25776), I provide services to adults, youth (10+), families, and couples.
-My approach to therapy is collaborative and based on the latest research in the fields of clinical psychology, developmental psychology and neuroscience.
-I am also a teacher of mindfulness.
-I run small weekly meditation groups including introductory groups and on-going mindfulness groups.
+As a licensed clinical psychologist (CA PSY 25776), I provide services to adults, children, adolescents, and families.
+My approach to therapy is collaborative and based on the latest research in the fields of clinical psychology, buddhist psychology, developmental psychology and neuroscience.
+I am also a certified teacher of mindfulness.
 The Buddha taught us that life is full of suffering and yet we persevere.
 We are all in this together and I hope that I can serve as a compassionate guide to those in need. |

 "Everything Changes"